artofhuman/kibana_ip_aliasing/README.md

 ## limitations

-Kibana is a sibgle page app with angular js.
+Kibana is a single page app with angular js.
 Extension start works after timeout and need page reloading on dashboard where ip block present.